openscope/openscope/documentation/airport-guides/lszh.md

 The airspace encompasses a large area around Zurich up to FL190.
 It includes a fairly large shelf to the East with a floor of FL100.
 The airspace below it, is used by the ARFA sector which controls EDNY and LSZR.
 Zurich airspace also includes some German territory to the North which is heavily used for approaches to runways 14 and 16.
 During the German curfew period runways 28 or 34 must be used which reduces the capacity of the airport.

 ### Instrument Procedures
 LSZH offers several departure procedures, however the DEGES and VEBIT departures are the most commonly used.
-Arrivals follow their STAR's to either GIPOL or AMIKI, where aircraft must be vectored to their final approach course.
+Arrivals follow their STARs to either GIPOL or AMIKI, where aircraft must be vectored to their final approach course.

 ### Sectors Available in OpenScope
 ```